Terms of Service — Clinics

 (a) Inbound email intake: The Clinic confirms that it has a sufficient lawful basis to route through the Platform any emails (and personal data contained therein) received from third-party practitioners.
 Where the original sender or the patient has not directly consented to processing by Refora, the Clinic is responsible for ensuring that its own authority or a statutory exception is in place before configuring the intake forwarding address.

-(b) Embeddable website widget: The Clinic is responsible for obtaining the informed consent of individuals who submit data through any widget embedded on its website before their data is transmitted to the Platform.
+(b) QuickRefer form: The Clinic is responsible for obtaining the informed consent of individuals who submit data through any QuickRefer form embedded on its website before their data is transmitted to the Platform.
 The Clinic must ensure its website displays adequate privacy notices that disclose Refora's role as a data intermediary and link to this Policy and the Privacy and Data Protection Policy.

 5.2 Refora is entitled to rely on the Clinic's representations under this clause and has no obligation to independently verify the existence or validity of such consents.
 Where Refora reasonably believes that required consents or lawful bases are absent or defective, Refora may suspend processing or restrict access pending clarification.